Overview

 What to Look For

-1. Hinge quality: The hinge needs to hold firm in laptop mode and fold flat for tablet use.
+- Hinge quality: The hinge needs to hold firm in laptop mode and fold flat for tablet use.
 Cheap hinges wobble, creak, or loosen over time.
+I always stress-test this first.

-3. Weight: Under 3.5 lbs.
-You’ll be holding it in tablet mode.
-Over 3.5 lbs makes that uncomfortable quickly.
+- Weight: Under 3.5 lbs.
+You’ll be holding it in tablet mode, and anything heavier than that gets uncomfortable fast.

 What to Avoid